Why Kenya’s Amboseli National Park is the best place to take a photo of Kilimanjaro

-I’ve since been told that August is the best time of year to go to increase your chance of a clear, photogenic view of Kili from this side.
-But whether this is true or not, I shouldn’t be surprised at my lack of success.
-Whenever I am in Moshi or Marangu and the mountain appears bright and clear, it’s enough to send me scurrying up to the roof of the nearest building to take a few shots – for the simple reason, of course, that it doesn’t happen very often.
+That may be so.
+But the bottom line is, I shouldn’t be surprised at my lack of success when I visited Amboseli.
+Whenever I am in Moshi and the mountain appears bright and clear, it’s enough to send me scurrying up to the roof of the nearest building to take a few shots.
+Why?
+Well, for the simple reason, of course, that it doesn’t happen very often.

 So gambling that a two-day safari in Amboseli would reward me with the cover photo I was after was always going to be a long-shot.